miwalol/help/src/content/docs/links/supported-platforms.md

 title: Supported Platforms
 ---

-We support a wide range of platforms to add links to your profile.
-Here is a list of the currently supported platforms:
+**We support a wide range of platforms to add links to your profile.** Here is a non-exhaustive list (it may change over time) of the currently supported platforms:

 * X/Twitter
 * Instagram